alexa-games/litexa/docs/book/state-management.md

 run, and each handler will completely finish before a skill returns a response.
-This means that a Litexa skill, for a given user, will only ever be in *one state at a time*, and that the code can determine where to resume the skill by storing the name of the state we last stopped at.
+This means that a Litexa skill, for a given user, will only ever be in *one state at a time*, and that the code can determine where to resume the skill by storing just the name of the state we last stopped at.
 :::